mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-* Now that all the data was stored in a single source, I ran a few tests to ensure `data integrity`.
-This query checked for `duplicate` values in the ride_id column by comparing the unique ride_id values with the total number of ride_ids:
+* Now that all the data was stored in a single source, I wanted to check that none of the `ride_ids` were duplicate.
+Since I had previously changed the `ride_ids` individually in all 12 tables, this could be a concern:

 <br>